Hew Scott: Life

 He was born in Haddington, East Lothian on 5 February 1791, the son of Robert Scott an excise officer (a distant cousin of Sir Walter Scott) and his second wife, Catherine Dunbar of Coldingham.

 He taught himself Latin by the age of 10 and was encouraged by the local minister, Rev Dr Lorimer, to study for the ministry.

-On the death of his father, around 1800, the family fell into extreme poverty.
-His mother opened a small shop in Haddington in order to survive.
+On the death of his father, around 1800, the family fell into extreme poverty and his mother opened a small shop in order to survive.
 Hew was apprenticed to an ironmonger around 1803 and spent evenings selling stationery door-to-door.
 Around 1810 he opened his own shop, selling books.

 Through his mother's relatives in Coldingham he appears to have met George Dunbar who despite both poverty and disablement managed to gain a degree at Glasgow University.
 He applied for Edinburgh University and matriculated in 1813.
 He studied a wide range of subjects and said "had the [Napoleonic] war continued, he would have been an army surgeon rather than a minister".
 Part of this period would now be called "working his way through college" and twice he was employed as assistant librarian in the Edinburgh university in exchange for his university fees.
 In 1816 he transferred to King's College, Aberdeen and it was there where he got his first MA.
 He graduated in divinity (as a second degree) in 1820.

 At some point during his Edinburgh studies he met the antiquarian Thomas Thomson, and assisted Thomson in some huge projects of assembling information from public registries.
 This appears to have sparked the idea of Fasti: an amalgamation of every parish record into one place.
 This paralleled John Le Neve's Fasti Ecclesiæ Anglicanæ.

 Although licensed to preach in 1820 he was not ordained until 1829, and this was to a post in Canada.
 David Laing intervened though and got him to stay in Scotland (much to his economic disbenefit).
 He had a series of minor roles as assistant at variously, Garvald, Whitekirk, Cockpen and Temple.
-Not until 1839 did he get his first position as full minister: presented for Anstruther Wester by Sir Windham Carmichael Anstruther in replacement of Rev Dr Carstairs.
+Not until 1839 did he get his first position as full minister at Anstruther Wester.
+He was presented by Sir Windham Carmichael Anstruther in replacement of Rev Dr Carstairs.

 In the Disruption of 1843 he was asked why he did not "get out" to which he replied "I had too much difficulty to get in!".

 In 1867 he received an honorary Doctorate of Divinity (DD) from St Andrews University mainly for his work on Fasti (which was first published in 1866).
 Hew probably sighed a huge sigh of relief on publication, before realising within two or three years that the work had to be updated regularly in order to retain its value.
 It therefore became a never-ending project.

 He died on 12 July 1872 in Anstruther.

-His will endowed a "Scott and Dunbar Prize" at Edinburgh University: an annual prize for the best Greek student.
+His will endowed a "Scott and Dunbar Prize" at Edinburgh University: this is an annual prize for the best Greek student.